DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Calibration/calibration.rst

 |

 Note that the captured images should contain a variety of images with differnt position and rotation angles to ensure a good calibration result.
-Once you have captured calibrartion images, you can add the calibration node into the flowchart to perfrom calibration.
-(Templates provided in the software)
+Once you have captured calibrartion images, you can add the calibration node into the flowchart to perfrom calibration (Templates provided in the software).
 When adding this node to the flowchart, you will see the option for choosing the calibration mode.
 We provide three modes for the calibration node.
 First, the accumulation mode is used to load the captured images, poses and point clouds from the calibration board and detect the corner points (chessboard) or circle center points (circle borad).
 When you choose the accumulation mode, you will be able to set differnt options and inputs.